COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### Assignment Regrades

 We will work hard to grade everyone fairly and return assignments quickly.
 And, we know you also work hard and want you to receive the grade you've earned.
 Occasionally, grading mistakes do happen, and it's important to us to correct them.
-If you think there is a mistake in your grade on an assignment, post *privately* on Campuswire to "Instructors" using the "regrades" tag within 72 hours.
+If you think there is a mistake in your grade on an assignment, post *privately* on Campuswire to "Instructors & TAs" using the "regrades" tag within 72 hours.
 This post should include evidence of why you think your answer was correct and should point to the specific part of the assignment in question.

 Note that points will *not* be rewarded if you fail to follow instructions.
 For example, if the instructions say to name the variable `orange` and you name it `ornage` (misspelled), you will not be rewarded credit upon regrade.
 This is because (1) following instructions and being detail-oriented is important and (2) there are hundreds of students taking the course this quarter.
 It would be an unfair burden to place on TAs if we didn't have this policy.

 ### Attendance

-Attendance will be neither required nor incentivized for any part of the course this quarter.
-This policy is in place because we do not want to disadvantage students working in different time zones.
-While lectures and coding labs will take place during their scheduled times, there *will* be options for students to complete all work asynchronously.
+TBD

 ### Lecture

-Lectures will take place at their scheduled time for those who are able to attend.
-As typically occurs in COGS 18, students will be encouraged to follow along with the notes, will be given time to complete small coding challenges during lecture on their own, and will have the opportunity to see their classmates thoughts (via zoom polls, rather than with iclickers) during lecture.
+Students are encouraged to attend lecture live; however, all lectures will also be podcast.
+During lecture, students will be given time to complete small coding challenges on their own, and will have the opportunity to see their classmates thoughts during lecture.

-However, every lecture will also be recorded and shared so that students who are not able to or choose not to watch during the scheduled class time are still able to receive and digest all class materials.
-If a lecture recording ever fails during class, Prof Ellis will re-record a lecture, ensuring all students have access to the material.
-Lecture recordings will be available on Canvas in the Media Gallery by 2PM after the live lecture is delivered.

-There will also be a daily lecture survey (link on Canvas) to provide feedback about each lecture.
+There will be a daily lecture survey (link on Canvas) to provide feedback and ask questions about each lecture.
 Each time you fill out the lecture survey, you get a small % of credit toward your final project/exam.
-Completion of all surveys can provide up to 3.5% extra credit on your final projec/exam (*not* your final course grade).
+Completion of all surveys can provide up to 3.5% extra credit on your final project/exam (*not* your final course grade).
+Each day's survey will be up for at least three days can be completed regardless of whether you attend class synchronously.

 ### Coding Labs (16\%)

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments.
 Across the quarter there will be 8 different coding labs (2\% each).

-Coding labs will be submitted in the same place as assignments using the same process; however, they will *not* be autograded for *correctness*.
-They will instead be spot-checked by instructional staff for concerted student *effort*.
+Coding labs are *graded for concerted effort* (not correctness).
+To receive credit for a coding lab, you have to submit your attempted coding lab for that week by Wednesday at 11:59 PM each week.
 There are no late submissions for coding labs.

-While you're encouraged to work on these during your assigned lab times in the zoom session with instructional staff present (particularly if you're struggling with the material!), you are not required to do so.
-To receive credit for a coding lab, you have to submit your attempted coding lab for that week by Wednesday at 11:59 PM each week.
-There will be no coding labs due on campus holidays.

 Note: You should be signed up for the Coding Lab for which you can attend.
 However, if you are unable to attend the Coding Lab for which you are signed up, you are free to attend the other Coding Lab in a given week.
 Note that this policy could change if too many people are attending one Coding Lab each week.
-We intentionally have Coding Lab capped at 50 so that students can get help from their TAs and IAs during this time.
+We intentionally have Coding Lab capped at 35 so that students can get help from their TAs and IAs during this time.

 ### Assignments (40\%)

 There will be five assignments, each worth 8\% of your final grade.
 Assignments will be hands-on coding assignments.
 Assignments are to be completed individually and submitted on datahub.
 You will typically have about 1 week after release to complete each assignment.
-Assignments will be due on Mondays by 11:59 PM.
+Assignments will be due at 11:59 PM on the assigned date.

 Late assignments will be accepted at 75\% credit for 72 hours (3 days) after the assignment's due date.
 Once the late deadline passes, assignments will be graded, feedback will be made available on datahub, and assignments will no longer be able to be submitted for credit.